saskiaWerff/Test/README.md

 # Test
-Code to solve a set of exercises
+Code to solve a set of exercises.